This Style Korean Try Me Review Me Set comprises five products from US skincare brand, Rovectin :

 I enjoy products that have an uncomplicated objective and fulfil it perfectly.
 This product simply delivers a great second step cleanse (it is not a makeup remover) and that is all.
 I have combination skin and find this effective and comfortable to use daily.
 Combining favourable results with an ideal safety rating, I think it will suit all skin types, including sensitive, and have no hesitation giving it a solid recommendation.

+A full review can be found here.
 The cleanser can be purchased at Style Korean.

 Skin Essentials Barrier Repair Face Oil

 The Rovectin Skin Essentials Barrier Repair Face Oil is a rich, quick absorbing, natural Neroli oil enhanced with gentle skin-nourishing ingredients which penetrates deep into the skin to hydrate, nourish and protect.